 Welcome back!
-Today in the Lounge, Nick speaks with Lori Weitzner from her studio in Chelsea, New York, and Edmond Hagopien, owner of Detroit Rug Restoration.
+Today in the Lounge, Nick speaks with Lori Weitzner from her studio in Chelsea, New York, and Edmond Hagopian, owner of Detroit Rug Restoration.
 Edmond chats with Nick about the family business and the vintage market.
 Nick and Lori discuss her journey into textile design, getting a book deal, and her color quiz.

 Watch Designer Chad James Talks Color to learn about some of his favorite Benjamin Moore paints!

 As a girl, Lori wanted to be a fashion designer, so made her way to Syracuse University to study fine arts.
 One mentor, whom she attributes much of her success to, recommended her to switch to textile design.
 After graduating and working for Fieldcrest, she went on to sell her textile designs, or croquis, at a fair in France.
 Her career took off from there with her own business and she went from selling to licensing her designs.
 To focus on creative and design aspects, she partnered with Pollack to take over the business side.